thiagousa/youtube/kubernetes/deployment-right-way/README.md

-# Deploy on Kubernetes the Right way 🌟
+# The Right Way to Deploy on Kubernetes  🌟

 ![Project Overview](/kubernetes/deployment-right-way/screenshot/deploy-on-kubernetes.jpeg)